Surviving the Unthinkable: The Miraculous Story of Captain Tim Lancaster and British Airways Flight 5390

 Despite the speed they had to react, the co-pilot and the flight attendant took a few seconds longer to understand that what was happening was due to the detachment of one of the cabin’s side windshields.

 The decompression, in addition to sucking Lancaster in, had torn a fire extinguisher from the wall and sent loose objects flying.
 Two other attendants, John Heward and Simon Rogers, entered the cabin and attempted to secure the items.
-They couldn’t see much, because the supersaturation of the air had caused a dense fog inside the cabin.
+They mightn’t see much, because the supersaturation of the air had caused a dense fog inside the cabin.

 The decompression, in addition to sucking Lancaster in, had torn a fire extinguisher from the wall and sent loose objects flying.

 Odgen was still holding Captain Lancaster by the belt, not knowing if he was dead or alive.
-He did not want to let go of him in any way, not only because he might still be alive but because if he flew away his body could hit the wing of the plane and make the aircraft fall with all the passengers towards certain death.
+He did not want to let go of him in any way, not only because he might still be alive but because if he flew away his body might hit the wing of the plane and make the aircraft fall with all the passengers towards certain death.

 “My arms were getting weak and my hands felt cold.
 Then she slipped.
 I thought I was going to lose him, but he ended up bending in a U shape around the windows.
 His face was hitting the window and blood was coming out of his nose and the side of his head, his arms were flailing.
 The most terrifying thing was that his eyes were wide open.
 I will never be able to forget that,” Ogden said.